navpil/navpil.github.io/gupai/classical-triplets.md

 Chinese dominoes can be grouped in different ways.
 So far, we have seen groupings of two - in pairs, which is explained in more detail in the article [Tiles and pairs hierarchy](/gupai/tiles-and-pairs-hierarchy.html) .
 In some games, it was possible to group three dominoes if their sum is divisible by 10 without a remainder (such as in [Tau Ngau](/gupai/gambling-games/tau-ngau.html) , or [Tsung Shap](/gupai/fishing/tsung-shap.html) ).

-There is another way to group three dominoes, which we will call Triplets, or Classical Triplets.
-In the original, they can be found under the name 宣和牌谱.
-This method is found in some games, as well as in fortune-telling.
-Probably, this method of grouping tiles originated from fortune-telling.
+There is another way to group three dominoes, known as Triplets, or Classical Triplets.
+In Chinese sources, this appears as 宣和牌谱.
+This system is used in certain games and for fortune-telling, and it likely originated from the latter.

-In order to better understand how triplets are formed, it is necessary to consider each tile as two halves.
-So, one triplet is six halves of a domino, for simplicity we will call them "values".
-And what plays a role is not which dominoes make up the triplet, but which halves or values.
-That is, for example, the triplet [1:2][2:3][1:3] is considered the same as [1:1][2:2][3:3], because even though it consists of different tiles , but the set of values there is the same.
+To understand triplets, consider each tile as two halves, which we will call values.
+A triplet then consists of six values.
+What matters is not which tiles form the triplet, but which values are present.
+For example the triplet [1:2][2:3][1:3] is considered the same as [1:1][2:2][3:3] because the set of values in both is identical, even though the tiles differ.

 There are nine types of triplets, which can be divided into three groups.

-The first group includes triplets in which exactly three values are the same, no more and no less.
+The first group includes triplets with exactly three identical values (not more):

  - Five points (五點) – three identical values, the sum of the remaining values gives exactly five, for example [6:3][6:6][1:1]
  - Full fourteen or Speed (正快) – three identical values, the sum of the rest is fourteen or more, for example [6:5][6:5][5:3]